 A subtle application of make-up can really soften your skin and accent your facial features.
 Natural looking fake lashes can flatter your eyes.

 For wardrobe, long or 3/4-sleeve tops are very flattering.
 If you wear jewellery, aim for subtlety and be aware of its twisting and turning.
 A fresh coat of nail polish will make a world of a difference in your photoshoot.
 Pick a neutral colour that won’t distract in your shoot or clash with your outfits.

-Be freshly shaved, apply moisturising after-shave lotion to avoid bumps and redness.
-Trim up your beard, sideburns, moustache or goatee.
+Be freshly shaved, trim up your beard, sideburns, moustache or goatee.
 Make sure your nails are clean and trimmed.